Life-threatening emergencies on the river:

 Anyone visiting the foreshore does so entirely at their own risk, accepting it is a dangerous place and dangers may not be immediately apparent.

 Those on the foreshore take personal responsibility for their safety and of any accompanying minors, and must satisfy themselves that the route taken is safe and suitable.
 All steps and stairs have slip and trip hazards and can be in poor repair.
-There is raw sewage on the foreshore.
+There is raw sewage on the foreshore and in the water.
 Wear strong footwear.

 No. Personal Water Craft (PWC) / jet skis are not allowed anywhere on the Thames in the London area.
 In other words, they are strictly prohibited anywhere in west, central or east London.
-There are a small number of designated locations in the Thames Estuary off the Essex and Kent coasts where they are permitted - further guidance at can be found here.
+There are a small number of designated locations in the Thames Estuary off the Essex and Kent coasts where they are permitted.
+Further guidance can be found here.

-All events or race ideas need to be discussed with the PLA at the earliest stage, however at least four weeks’ notice is required – to ensure the safety of the event and that of other river users in this very busy and safety critical river.
-More information can be found here.
+All events or race proposals must be discussed with the PLA at the earliest stage, however at least four weeks’ notice is required – to ensure the safety of the event and that of other river users in this very busy and safety critical waterway.
+All events must have proof of insurance and a permit.
+Find our event organiser guidance here.

 Our advice is to find a suitable and safe location next to the river, and a quiet time of the day.
-Please do not place the container or any plastic in the water.
+Do not place the container or any plastic in the water.
 We request ashes are not scattered from bridges.

 Live tides are available via the PLA's Tidal Thames app, which is free to download and available here.